 If you notice excessive hair loss, you should consult a trychologist who will diagnose the cause of the problem.
 However, it is recommended to do medical tests before a visit.
 These tests include: TSH, FT3, FT4, prolactin, testosterone, androstenedione, progesterone, cortisol and estradiol levels.
 There are many causes of hair loss therefore it is important to do complete medical tests.
 Hair loss can also be caused by other factors not connected with hormones.
 Then is it recommended to assess levels of ferritin, vitamin B12, glucose, ESR (erythrocyte sedimentation rate) and complete blood count.
 On the first visit a doctor will carry out a medical interview to make an accurate diagnosis.
-A doctor can also order additional tests and a visit with a gynaecologist or endocrinologist if necessary.
+A doctor can also arrange for additional tests and a visit with a gynaecologist or endocrinologist if necessary.

-Hair loss vs thyroid hormones
+Hair loss vs. thyroid hormones

 Cortisol vs hair loss